 Above the EPS foam is the helmet's outer shell which is the first point of contact in a collision.
 This means it plays an integral part in both preventing damage to the EPS foam and dealing with the initial impact.
 The shell can also be made up of separate sections which again means different areas of the helmet can be tailored to better suit different types of impacts.

 What makes a helmet a MIPS helmet is the integration of its rotational impact protection design into the construction.
 It can usually be found beneath the helmet pads and is often recognizable by its bright yellow design.

 Arguably, fit is the most important element to get right when choosing a new lid, and having a helmet that fits correctly is essential in ensuring it will effectively protect your head in the event of a crash.
 Even a helmet packing all of the latest and safest helmet technology, if poorly fitting, will hugely reduce its chances of providing the required levels of protection.
 MIPS helmets can fit slightly differently so if you’re unsure about what brand or size will best fit your head shape, we always recommend heading to your local bike shop to try before you buy.

 Helmets are available in a huge range of cuts and shapes, all of which tend to suit one style of mountain biking better than another.
-XC helmets tend to be slimmer and more aerodynamic as XC trails tend to be less perilous, whereas trail and enduro helmets have a deeper fit and drop down further at the rear and sides to provide more coverage and head protection given the increased likelihood of crashing.
+Cross-country helmets tend to be slimmer and more aerodynamic as XC trails tend to be less perilous, whereas trail and enduro helmets have a deeper fit and drop down further at the rear and sides to provide more coverage and head protection given the increased likelihood of crashing.

-How well vented a helmet is often decided by its intended use.
-XC and endurance lids that are designed to be worn for long durations, during high-intensity efforts, tend to have more venting to help prevent the rider from overheating.
+The amount of venting a helmet has is often decided by its intended use.
+XC and endurance lids that are designed to be worn for long durations or during high-intensity efforts, tend to have more venting to help prevent the rider from overheating.
 While the best enduro and DH helmets usually prioritize shell coverage over venting.

 When should I replace a helmet?